aushamim/Wallpaper_Combinator/README.md

 - Skip already generated files.
 - Automatically remove generated combinations of a source file if it is removed from the source folder.
 - Autostart on startup
+- Options to increase variety (will create more files).

 # Todo

-- Combine multiple image instead of 2 images.
+- Combine multiple image instead of only 2 images.
 - Create combinations for varying resolutions.

 # Install